Have you ever looked at the subject line on an email you received and recognized immediately that the message was a scam?

 - Password Check Required Immediately

-- COVID-19 Remote Work Policy Update
+- HR: Vacation Policy Update

-“Phishing emails will always contain a link to a website, or a toll free number to call.
+“Phishing emails will always contain a link to a website, or a toll-free number to call.
 Don’t call, and never click the link — not even if it seems legitimate.
 Instead, go to the company’s website,” Clark says.

-If you’re not sure that the email you received is legitimate, do your due diligence and look up the sending company’s official website yourself.
-And never enter your personal information into a link you received in an email.
+If you’re not sure that an email you’ve received is legitimate, do your due diligence and look up the sending company’s official website yourself.
+Some things to look for include: